BenASwenson/devops/README.md

     - `vm$ npm start`
     - get the port num {IP}:{port_num} ie `192.168.10.100:3000`
 - create .gitignore and ignore node_modules or any dependencies not needed to be pushed to github

+### Reverse Proxy
+- Using Nginx as a Reverse Proxy
+- Use nginx to listen on port 3000 send to 80
+- How to configure the reverse proxy using Nginx?
+- cd/etc/nginx/sites-available
+- sudo nano default
+- cd app/app
+- npm start